 Features for safety, features for fun

 The DokiWatch S and Relay share a few features in common, like GPS tracking, voice communication, and the ability to connect with a secure network of friends.
 While neither device calls 911, kids can send parents a special notification on both devices; by holding down he SOS button on DokiWatch, and by holding down the channel and volume buttons on Relay.

-The DokiWatch comes with all features enabled by default, and no option for parents to restrict access.
+The DokiWatch comes with all features enabled by default.
+Parents can restrict access to all features except GPS and SOS through the app with the “class mode” feature.
 Relay works a little differently, with fine-tuned parental controls.
 Parents can choose whether to allow their kids to talk to friends, either through permanent channels or through a temporary chat channel set up by bumping two Relays together.
 Parents can control all available features and customize their kid’s experience, adding features as they kids get older.